19hours/sg-statutes/Acts/Endangered Species (Import and Export) Act.md

 #2

-#2All parts and derivaties except:
+#2All parts and derivatives except:

+(a)

-(a) seeds and pollen; and
+seeds and pollen; and

+(b)

-(b) finished products packaged and ready for retail trade.
+finished products packaged and ready for retail trade.

-L
+LII

 VITACEAE (Grapes)